saikumarmk/website/urara/guide-to-tech-3/+page.md

 - The Monash Association of Coding, committees past, present and future.
 Most of my knowledge, and drive to record all this information and make it accessible came from MAC.
 - My friends in the HFT and Big Tech space, who've told me about their journey and what worked for them.
+    - In particular, Josh, Lauren, William, Jim, Madison, Eric J, Sung Ho, Alex M, and Nick L, all of you have helped shape part of this series in one way or another.
 - The AusDevs server, for being a massive hub of information that has helped shape this article in particular.